w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how proper heading hierarchy enables users to identify and navigate the different content sections
-* provide proper heading levels that enable users to identify and navigate the different content sections
+* provide proper heading hierarchies that enable users to identify and navigate the different content sections
 * write descriptive and meaningful heading text depending on the heading purpose
 * describe the accessibility considerations when changing the default visual appearance of headings, including:
   * potential inaccessibility of the selected custom visual appearance